TezosTaqueria/taqueria/website/docs/getting-started/quickstart.md

 taq originate
 ```

-This will originate all contracts in the `/artifacts` directory to the sandbox and return the address of the deployed contract and destination sandbox:
+This will originate all contracts in the `/artifacts` directory to the sandbox and return the address of the deployed contract and destination sandbox.
+The output for this command will display which contracts were originated, what the destination was, and what the on-chain address for the deployed address is.
+This will look something like this:
 ```
 ┌────────────┬──────────────────────────────────────┬─────────────┐
 │ Contract   │ Address                              │ Destination │